-If you are: Then you must provide: Notes: Using a federally negotiated indirect cost rate in your budget A current copy of your Final Federally Negotiated Indirect Cost Rate Agreement.
-If you do not have a current negotiated (including provisional) indirect cost rate and elect to charge a de minimis rate of 10 percent of Modified Total Direct Costs (see 2 C.F.R. part 200, including 2 C.F.R. §§ 200.1 and 200.414(f), you do not need to provide any documentation.
-Proposing to generate digital content, resources, assets, or software A Digital Products Plan (two pages max.)
-Describe the types of digital products you will create during your project and address issues relating to availability, access, and sustainability for each type.
-See Guidance for Creating a Digital Products Plan .
-If your proposal is selected for funding, the Digital Products Plan may be published online, or otherwise shared, by IMLS.
-As such, it must not include any sonsitive proprietary or sensitive, proprietary, or confidential information.
+If you are: Then you must provide: Notes: Using a federally negotiated indirect cost rate in your budget A copy of your current, unexpired Final Federally Negotiated Indirect Cost Rate Agreement.
+Save the document as a PDF and use Indirectcostrate.pdf as its file name.
+If you do not have a current negotiated (including provisional) indirect cost rate and elect to charge a de minimis rate of 10 percent of Modified Total Direct Costs (see 2 C.F.R. part 200, including 2 C.F.R. §§ 200.1 and 200.414(f)), you do not need to provide any documentation.
+Proposing to generate digital content, resources, assets, or software A Digital Products Plan (two pages, recomm.)
+Describe the types of digital products you will create during your project and address issues relating to availability, permissions, and sustainability for each type.
+Save it as a PDF and use Digitalproduct.pdf as its file name.
+See Appendix Four of this Notice of Funding Opportunity for Guidance for Creating a Digital Products Plan .